 Prior to the 90s not that many genre series had been set in modern day.
 Star Trek, Lost in Space, Blake’s 7 and Space 1999 were all set in the future.
 Whilst episodes of Doctor Who were set in modern day, and other series like Quatermass also favoured a contemporary setting, as the focus was on sci fi stories, meeting alien races, and the future, then naturally shows set in modern, everyday surroundings were not the norm.

-This of course changed in the 90s as the focus shifted to the paranormal.
+This changed in the 90s as the focus shifted to the paranormal.
 In some ways this made the 90s shows more effective.
 On the one hand they weren’t as able to create new and fascinating worlds like Star Trek could, but the fact that the monsters exist in everyday surroundings and in some case, such as with the Mayor in Buffy, are able to use our own system against us.

 As Jon Pertwee who played the Third Doctor once said “There’s really nothing more alarming than coming home and finding a Yeti, sitting on your loo in Tooting Bec.”